Four Wives

 Four Wives is a 1939 American drama film starring the Lane Sisters (Priscilla Lane, Rosemary Lane, Lola Lane) and Gale Page.
 The film was directed by Michael Curtiz and is based on the story "Sister Act" by Fannie Hurst.
 The supporting cast features Claude Rains, Jeffrey Lynn, Eddie Albert, Frank McHugh and Dick Foran.
 The picture is a sequel to Four Daughters (1938) and was followed by Four Mothers (1941).
-Four Wives was released by Warner Bros. on December 25, 1939.
+Four Wives was released by Warner Bros.
+Pictures on December 25, 1939.

 Plot

-Ann Lemp Borden has been recently widowed, after her husband Mickey Borden, a down-and-out and unlucky musical genius, is tragically killed in a car accident.
-She now lives at home again with her father, Aunt Etta and next oldest sister Kay.
-Her two other sisters Emma and Thea are married.
+Ann Lemp Borden is widowed when her husband, Mickey Borden, a down-and-out and unlucky musical genius, dies in a car accident.
+No one knows that Borden committed suicide, crashing deliberately.
+Ann lives at home with her father, Aunt Etta and next oldest sister Kay, who is dating young doctor Clint Forrest Jr. Her two other sisters, Emma and Thea, are married and hoping to have children.

-Kay is dating young doctor Clint Forrest Jr., and Emma and Thea wish to have children.
-Ann, engaged to musical composer Felix Dietz, suddenly discovers that she is pregnant with her deceased husband's child.
-Unable to forget Mickey, she is unsure about marrying Felix.
-A flashback shows Mickey playing an unfinished musical composition “that has only a middle…no beginning…no ending” and Ann frequently replays the tune in her head or on her piano.
-Ann is distressed over the raw deal that life has dealt to Mickey.
+Ann, who is engaged to her first love, composer Felix Dietz, discovers that she is pregnant with Mickey's child.
+Haunted by memories of Mickey, she is unsure about marrying Felix.
+A flashback shows Mickey playing his unfinished composition “that has only a middle…no beginning…no ending”.
+Ann frequently replays the tune in her head or on the piano.
+Ann is distressed over the raw deal that life dealt to Mickey.
 Felix eventually convinces Ann to marry him and they elope, but Ann is still caught up in the past tragedy.
-Felix finishes Mickey's composition and conducts it nationally on radio, making a speech commemorating Mickey's genius and untimely death.
+Felix finishes Mickey's composition and conducts it on a national radio broadcast, making a speech commemorating Mickey's genius and untimely death.

-Convinced now that Mickey Borden did not die in vain, Ann comes back to reality, rediscovers her love for Felix and, together with her family, goes on to have a normal, happy life complete with her child, nieces and nephews.
+Listening to the broadcast, Ann is convinced that Mickey Borden did not live in vain, Ann comes back to reality, rediscovers her love for Felix and, together with her family, goes on to have a normal, happy life complete with her child, nieces and nephews.